mansi-k/BplusTree_rangeQ/README.md

 Input files should be in the same folder.
 Output file would be created in the same folder.
 Input file should be in the same format as given in the doc: keywords in capital letters, each query on a new line, each element in a query has 1 space in between.
-Here order means max np. of keys in any node.
+Here order means max no. of keys in any node (default order=2).
 Code tested for only order=2 (as given in doc) though implemented for other orders too.